finom/use-change/README.md

 [![npm version](https://badge.fury.io/js/use-change.svg)](https://badge.fury.io/js/use-change) [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/) [![Build status](https://github.com/finom/use-change/actions/workflows/main.yml/badge.svg)](https://github.com/finom/use-change/actions)

-> The one React hook for application state
+> The one "keep it stupid simple" React hook for application state

-The idea of this library is that you define a skeleton of your data store as a flat or a nested object, and with the help of [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) listen to changes at properties of the object.
+Define a skeleton of your data store as a flat or a nested object, and with the help of [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) listen to changes at definite props of the object.
 No reducers, actions, observers, middlewares, exported constants.
 Just one hook and some secondary API you may not even need.

 Components that include `useChange` listen to only those properties that they actually need but never updates if something else is changed.